benjaminjkraft/notes/gophercon-2020.md

 tags: go, web, services, python

 ## Elevator Pitch (300 chars)
-Khan Academy is in the midst of a huge effort to migrate our 10-year-old Python 2 monolith to a more modern Go service architecture, without disrupting the millions of learners and teachers who rely on us.
+Khan Academy is in the midst of a huge effort to migrate our aging Python 2 monolith to a modern Go service architecture, without disrupting the millions of learners and teachers who rely on us.
 This talk will discuss why we're moving to Go, how we're doing it, and what we've learned.

 ## Description (for attendees)
 Khan Academy's mission is to provide a free, world-class education to anyone, anywhere.
 Our website, used by millions of learners, is powered by a codebase a few months older than Go, which until recently was written in Python 2.
-We're migrating to a new Go service architecture, to improve performance, better scale our team, and put us on a strong foundation to continue to improve education over the next 10 years and beyond.
+We're incrementally migrating to a new Go service architecture, to improve performance, better scale our team, and put us on a strong foundation to continue to improve education over the next 10 years and beyond.

 Rewriting our backend is a huge project!
 Why did we consider such a big move?
 How did we set ourselves up for success?
+How are we doing such a big migration incrementally and without affecting our users?
 Where did we go right, and where did we go wrong?
 Which parts did we plan ahead, and which did we figure out on-the-fly?
 What were we thinking?!
 This talk will answer these questions, and more.

 ## Bio